Is Pesto Spicy?

 Basil

 In the same way that coriander tastes soapy to some people, basil tastes spicy to others.
-Occasionally it's because people have used the wrong variety of basil (Thai basil is known for its spicy, liquorice flavour and is completely different to sweet Italian basil) but usually it's just down to people's own particular tastebuds.
+Occasionally, it's because people have used the wrong variety of basil (Thai basil is known for its spicy, liquorice flavour and is completely different from sweet Italian basil), but usually, it's just down to people's own unique tastebuds.

 Olive oil